googleapis/langchain-google-alloydb-pg-python/samples/migrations/migrate_pgvector_to_alloydb.md

     > **_NOTE:_** The Fake Embeddings embedding service is only used to initialise a vector store object, not to generate any embeddings.
 The embeddings are directly copied from the PGVector database.

-4. Migrate data to the new table
+4. Migrate data to the new table.

     ```python
     from langchain_google_alloydb_pg.utils.pgvector_migrator import amigrate_pgvector_collection